abhi152003/speedrun-stylus/README.md

 For production, we recommend using [Neon DB](https://neon.tech), a serverless Postgres service optimized for Next.js applications.
 To configure Neon DB:

-1. Sign up for a Neon account and create a project
+1. Sign up for a Neon account and create a project.
-2. Get your connection string from the Neon dashboard
+2. Get your connection string from the Neon dashboard.
-3. Set the `POSTGRES_URL` environment variable with your Neon connection string
+3. Set the `POSTGRES_URL` environment variable with your Neon connection string.
-4. Run migrations: `POSTGRES_URL=your-neon-connection-string yarn drizzle-kit migrate`
+4. Run migrations: `POSTGRES_URL=your-neon-connection-string yarn drizzle-kit migrate`.

 For detailed setup instructions, see [docs/NEON_DB_SETUP.md](docs/NEON_DB_SETUP.md).